-- Exploring the question “What support can be provided to more broadly support the wellbeing of people working in the field of social change?”
+- Explore the question “What support can be provided to more broadly support the wellbeing of people working in the field of social change?”

 Bringing over 65 senior leaders of impactful social change organisations from around the world who play a key role in the ecosystems of social change together in a multi-year learning journey to:

 - Create a space for senior leaders to share knowledge, insights and best practices from the Project with peers.

 - Pilot initiatives and partnerships around ways to incorporate wellbeing in their organisations, communities and sectors.